ChauhanSRishabh/Data-Structures/Trees/tree_readme.md

 **Space Complexity** :
 - **Best Case** : **O(1)**; when each node has exactly one child.
 During each visit, one node will be taken out from the queue and one node will be inserted.
-- **Avg & Worst Case** : **O(n)** ; for a perfetc binary tree
+- **Avg & Worst Case** : **O(n)** ; for a perfect binary tree
 As the algorithm proceeds, at some point, for each level, all the nodes in that level will be in the queue. *In a perfect binary tree, we'll have n/2 nodes at the deepest level*.
 So, max no. of nodes in the queue is going to be atleast n/2.
 Hence space complexity will be O(n/2)->O(n)

 Space complexity as we know is the *measure of rate of growth of extra memory used with input size*.
 We are not using constant amount of extra memory in this algorithm.
 We have this queue, that will grow and shrink throughout.
 Assuming that the queue is dynamic, maximum amount of extra memory used will depend upon maximum no. of elements in the queue at any time.

 ### Depth-first Approach
 In this approach, if we go to a child, we would complete the whole subtree of the child before going to the next child.
-Take the tree in the above pic as example, if we start from F(the root node), and go left to D, then we should visit all the nodes in the left subtree, i.e., we shoud finish this left subtree in it's complete depth or in other words, we should visit all the grandchildren of F along this path before going to right child of F, J. Then do the same for J as done for D.
+Take the tree in the above pic as example, if we start from F(the root node), and go left to D, then we should visit all the nodes in the left subtree, i.e., we should finish this left subtree in it's complete depth or in other words, we should visit all the grandchildren of F along this path before going to right child of F, J. Then do the same for J as done for D.

 In depth-first approach, the relative order of visiting the left subtree, the right subtree and the root node can be different.
-Based on this relative order, there are 3 popular depth-first startegies :
+Based on this relative order, there are 3 popular depth-first strategies :
 1. **Preorder traversal** : \<root\> \<left\> \<right\>
 2. **Inorder traversal** : \<left\> \<root\> \<right\>
 3. **Postorder traversal** : \<left\> \<right\> \<root\>

 In total there are 6 possible permutations for \<left\>, \<right\> and \<root\> but conventionally, the left subtree is always visited before the right subtree.
-Hence these are the 3 startegies that we use.
+Hence these are the 3 strategies that we use.

-**Time Complexity** : **O(n)** ; For all 3 traversal tachniques
+**Time Complexity** : **O(n)** ; For all 3 traversal techniques
 There was one function call for each node where we were actually visiting that node and then we were printing the data in that node.
 So the running time is proportional to no. of nodes.
 To see the mathematical proof of how the time complexity of these algorithms is O(n), [click here](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)